OpenSmalltalk/opensmalltalk-vm/CONTRIBUTING.md

 (However, if you're unsure what rebasing is, just forget about it and push the history as-is.
-Seriously, skipping bad commits a bisect is easier than fixing someones git tree once they have lost commits to the depths of reflog.
+Seriously, skipping bad commits a bisect is easier than fixing someone's git tree once they have lost commits to the depths of reflog.
 Especially if their recovery attempts have already triggered a Git GC.)

 If you were working on Cog and the change isn't too large, just do: